acerbilab/mhi-resources/python_packages_walkthrough.md

 Publishing a package on PyPI is generally simpler than publish on `conda-forge`, and it’s easiest to use the PyPI package as the source for a `conda-forge` recipe anyway, so it’s best to start here.
 More details can be found [here](https://realpython.com/pypi-publish-python-package/).

 1. Make sure your package dependencies are all correctly specified, e.g. by creating a new Conda environment and running `pip install -e .` from an up-to-date source and ensuring that all tests pass.
 Dependencies should be specified with a lower bound, rather than pinned to a specific version, for maximum compatibility.
    - There are a few different ways to specify project dependencies, but the most modern is with a [`pyproject.toml`](https://pip.pypa.io/en/stable/reference/build-system/pyproject-toml/#) file in the root of the project directory.
-This is what I used for PyVBMC and GPyReg, this guide may need to be adapted if you are using a different method.
+This is what we have used for PyVBMC and GPyReg, this guide may need to be adapted if you are using a different method.
 From what I understand, it is also good practice to leave a “stub” in setup.py for backwards compatibility, as in [here](https://github.com/acerbilab/pyvbmc/blob/main/setup.py).
 2. Make sure `pyproject.toml` contains the appropriate lines.
 These are taken from PyVBMC, so they may not all be required for your project, but this is a starting point.
 You may also already have a `pyproject.toml` with other information in it, such as configurations for the [Black formatter](https://black.readthedocs.io/en/stable/).
 That's fine, those sections can remain.
 ```python
 # pyproject.toml